imse586/imse586.github.io/project/project-guidelines.md

 Note if you plan to use regression models in your project, they are mostly suited for [cross-sectional data](https://en.wikipedia.org/wiki/Cross-sectional_data)
 (Think of the data sets we used in the lectures and homework.)
 Cross-sectional data are what you should use for your project.
-Do *not* use [time-series data](https://en.wikipedia.org/wiki/Time_series) (e.g., outdoor temperature by dates), as the independence assumption in regression models is likely violated (e.g., today's temperature is highly correlated with (thus not independent to) yesterday's temperature.)
+Do *not* use [time-series data](https://en.wikipedia.org/wiki/Time_series) (e.g., outdoor temperature by dates), as the independence assumption in regression models is likely violated (e.g., today's temperature is highly correlated with, and thus not independent to, yesterday's temperature.)

 ### Proposal grading rubric